Verify a signed receipt.

 The public keyEd25519, PEM, 113 bytes.

 The key that signed the receipt.
-Verification requires nothing else.
+Verification needs nothing else.
 No ZLAR infrastructure, no network call, no account.

 -----BEGIN PUBLIC KEY----- MCowBQYDK2VwAyEAKMpK9MhgPiyZExlIOf6fL98C5baux+xWD4+DEL7IR8U= -----END PUBLIC KEY-----